Civic Platform: Ideology

 The Civic Platform was mainly described as a centre-right political party.
 (Note: (Note: Some sources have described PO as having shifted from the centre-right to the centre.))
-Due to the peculiarity of Polish politics, as a major liberal opponent of the conservative PiS, the party was also classified as centrist or centre-left, although since 2023 the party is considered to have shifted back towards the centre-right.
+Due to the peculiarity of Polish politics, as a major liberal opponent of the conservative PiS, the party was also classified as centrist or centre-left, although since 2023 the party was considered to have shifted back towards the centre-right.
 It has also been described as liberal-conservative, Christian democratic, conservative, conservative-liberal, classical-liberal, liberal, and social-liberal.
 It was also described as pragmatic and big tent.
 It supported Poland's membership in the European Union.

 Since 2007, when Civic Platform formed the government, the party has gradually moved from its Christian-democratic stances, and many of its politicians hold more liberal positions on social issues.
 In 2013, the Civic Platform's government introduced public funding of in vitro fertilization program.
-Civic Platform also supported civil unions for same-sex couples but is against same-sex marriage and the adoption of children by same-sex couples.
-The party also currently supports liberalization of the abortion law, which it had opposed while in government.
+Civic Platform also supported civil unions for same-sex couples but was against same-sex marriage and the adoption of children by same-sex couples.
+The party also supported liberalization of the abortion law, which it had opposed while in government.
 In response to the climate crisis, the Civic Platform pledged to end the use of coal for energy in Poland by 2040.

 PO was described as neoliberal, economically liberal, right-wing liberal, and fiscally conservative.
 It represented moderately conservative positions, and pursued deregulatory economic policies.
 The Third Cabinet of Donald Tusk led by the Civic Platform pursued economic deregulation, lowering healthcare tax for business, restricting immigration and tax cuts.
 It also pursued laissez-faire economic policies, such as introducing tax exemptions for self-employed and high earners.

 After becoming the biggest opposition party, the Civic Platform became more culturally liberal and populist.
 This tendency became especially popular among the younger generation of the party's politicians, such as mayor of Warsaw and presidential candidate Rafał Trzaskowski.
-The party has also changed its opinion about the social programs of PiS, starting to support them.
+In contrast, Dan Davison argued that the party's shift on social issues "stem not from any meaningful change in their substantive politics, but rather from cynical triangulation", as "even now, the concessions PO has made to social liberalism are very limited compromises."
 After returning to the government in 2023, the party adopted an anti-immigration stance to migrants coming from Russia and Belarus.